-LINE 26-ESTIMATED TAX PAID AND AMOUNT CREDITED FORWARD: Enter the total of your 2002 estimated tax payments plus any 2001 overpayment you had credited forward to 2002.
+LINE 26-ESTIMATED TAX PAID AND AMOUNT CREDITED FORWARD: Enter the total of your 2003 estimated tax payments plus any 2002 overpayment you had credited forward to 2003.

-LINE 27-AMOUNT PAID WITH KANSAS EXTENSION: Enter the amount paid with your extension of time to file and amount reported on Form K-19.
+LINE 27-OTHER TAX PAYMENTS: Enter the amount paid with your extension of time to file and any withholding amounts reported on Form K-19.
 Enclose Form(s) K-19.